elachere/scw_botocore/README.rst

 botocore
 ========

-This repository is a fork from [botocore](https://github.com/boto/botocore) meant to work with [Scaleway S3 Buckets](https://www.scaleway.com/fr/object-storage/)
+This repository is a fork from https://github.com/boto/botocore meant to work with Scaleway S3 Buckets.

 Getting Started
 ---------------